-Now that 2018 is upon us, all dental practitioners should have a solid dental suction line maintenance program in place.
+Now that a new year is upon us, all dental practitioners should have a solid dental suction line maintenance program in place.
 Healthy levels of suction is an essential component for all of the procedures that patients undergo.

 While regular cleaning of the evacuation system should be a part of a daily maintenance regimen, it often goes neglected because of the fact that it involves the manual cleaning of traps that emit unfavorable smells, it poses a danger to the individual performing the task, and it is a tedious job.
 Failure to engage in regular dental suction line maintenance could pose hygiene, health, and productivity issues.

 The Issue of Back Flow

-The first issue that may occur if a regular dental suction line maintenance plan is not put into place in 2018 is back flow.
+The first issue that may occur if a regular dental suction line maintenance plan is not put into place this year is back flow.
 This is a situation where the suction of the unit is considered to be “weak” or “slow”.
 As a result, the fluid flow is reversed and emitted from the tubing that is placed in the mouth of the patient.
 This situation is complicated further if the patient closes their mouth.
 This, inadvertently, results in the creation of a negative amount of pressure.
 As a result, the tubing may then push foreign saliva in the patient’s mouth.
 As a result, cross infection may occur.